rocketacademy/sph_sample_content/README.md

 The useState hook is used to manage state in a functional component.
 It provides a simple way to update state and trigger re-renders when the state changes.
 The performance implications of useState are generally minimal, as React is optimized to handle updates to state efficiently.

+## React useEffect Hook

+useEffect(callback, dependencies) is the hook that manages the side-effects in functional components. callback argument is a function where to put the side-effect logic. dependencies is a list of dependencies of your side-effect: being props or state values.

 ## Using the repository

 To use this project properly you will need to install the required packages run the React Application, follow the instructions below: